Google Cloud – EHR Healthcare Case Study

 Provide a consistent way to manage customer-facing applications that are container-based.

-- Containers based applications can be deployed GKE or Cloud Run with consistent CI/CD experience
+- Container-based applications can be deployed on GKE (Autopilot mode recommended for reduced operational overhead) or Cloud Run for serverless containers

 Provide a secure and high-performance connection between on-premises systems and Google Cloud.

-- Cloud VPN, Dedicated Interconnect, or Partner Interconnect connections can be established between on-premises and Google Cloud
+- Cloud VPN (HA VPN), Dedicated Interconnect, or Partner Interconnect connections can be established between on-premises and Google Cloud

 Provide consistent logging, log retention, monitoring, and alerting capabilities.

-- Cloud Monitoring and Cloud Logging can be used to provide a single tool for monitoring, logging, and alerting.
+- Cloud Monitoring and Cloud Logging (part of Google Cloud Observability) provide a single pane of glass for monitoring, logging, and alerting

 Maintain and manage multiple container-based environments.

-- Use Deployment Manager or IaaC to provide consistent implementations across environments
+- Use Terraform or Infrastructure Manager to provide consistent implementations across environments

 Dynamically scale and provision new environments.

-- Applications deployed on GKE can be scaled using Cluster Autoscaler and HPA for deployments.
+- GKE Standard clusters can use Cluster Autoscaler and HPA/VPA for deployments

 Create interfaces to ingest and process data from new providers.